Quick Start¶

 Focus Parameters¶

-Many commands also accept legacy focus parameters to analyze specific areas:
+Some skills accept focus parameters to analyze specific areas:

 PR Review Focus¶